Dr Vic Gammon

 Newcastle upon Tyne

-I retired from my post at Newcastle University 31st July 2010 but have remained as variously a Guest Member of Staff and a part-time Strategic Research Advisor since then.
-I continue working on my research projects and having some involvement in extra-curricular music activities.
+I retired from my post at Newcastle University in 2010 but have remained as variously a Guest Member of Staff and a part-time Strategic Research Advisor since then.
+I continue working on my research projects and having occasional involvement in extra-curricular music activities.

 The quickest way to contact me is via my home email, please reconstitute this: vic dot gammon @ icloud dot com (no spaces).